The underground tunnels in Safed are part of a 16th-century complex that was buried since the earthquake in 1837.

 Note: unless stated otherwise, all quotes were taken from the official site.

-As you can see from the underground tunnels site plan, there are eleven POI, and six are in the first compound.
+As you can see from the map, there are eleven points of interest, and six are in the first compound.

 Ancient water cistern

-We will not go into details about all POI, but I do want to mention the ancient water cistern.
+We will not discuss all points of interest, but I want to mention the ancient water cistern.
 And that is because as we walked there, we saw running water.
 I find it amazing that something was built more than 400 years ago and was not maintained since, and nonetheless, it is still fully functioning.

 Today, a national company provides us with water for our faucets, but in the past, every family needed to store their own rainwater.